robulouski/voidy-bootstrap/README.rst

 Custom Metadata Tags
 --------------------

-This theme supports the following (optional) custom metadata tags.
+This theme supports the following (optional) custom metadata tags for use in articles and pages.

 ``description``
   Can be used in pages and articles to provide a value for the HTML meta